FlorianFrank/FlorianFrank/README.md

 - Different types of cryptographic FPGA implementations.
 - Classification algorithms for different kinds of Physical Unclonable Functions.
+- Implementing a library to access measurment devices like Oscilloscopes, SMU's or function generators and software to automate analog measurements

 ### About Me
 ##### :mortar_board: I'm currently working as a PhD student at the University of Passau in Germany.<br>
 :key: My research interests are in the domain of IT-Security and Hardware security.
-Currently I'm focusing on the development  of hardware trust anchors within different types of memories.
+Currently I'm focusing on the development of hardware trust anchors within different types of non-volatile memories.
+Especially FRAM (Ferroelectric Random Access Memory), MRAM (Magnetiresistive Random Access Memory) and ReRAM (Resistive Random Access Memory).
+I also investigate the internal characteristics of low-level digital and analog elements like memristors or carbon nanotube field-effect transistors.
 But I'm also interested in other domains of computer science and open source projects.
 My favorite programming language is C++.

 <br>